Shassiri Nahimana

-Shassiri Nahimana (born 5 August 1993) is a Burundian professional footballer who plays as a midfielder for Premier League club Vital'O FC and the Burundi national football team.
+Shassiri Nahimana (born 5 August 1993) is a Burundian professional footballer who plays as a midfielder for KPL club Bandari and the Burundi national team.

 Early life

 Shassiri Nahimana was born in Buyenzi, Bujumbura.
 Nahimana is the third born among his siblings and grew up playing football.
 Supported by his parents, in 2005, at the age of 12 he joined Rafina FC.
 Few years later in 2009–2010 he joined Havana FC, where he participated in a local competition and was soon scouted by Inter Star to attend a trial at the club.
 Though initially scared, he eventually attended the trials and got signed up by the club.

 Club career

 After first joining Inter Star in 2012, he went to Vital'O in 2014, where he won two consecutive Burundi Premier League in the 2014–15 and 2015–16 season.
 At the end of the 2015–16 season, Nahimana was named the Best Player of the Season, winning the award over teammates Arakaza MacArthur and Hussein Shabani.
 He also played a pivotal role in his teams 2016 Burundian Cup run, where Vital'O lost 4–3 on penalties to Le Messager Ngozi in the final.

 After a successful career at Vital'O, he joined Rwandan club Rayon Sports in 2016.
 On 24 December 2016, he scored his first hat-trick for Rayon Sports, thrashing Musanze 4–1.
 On 17 May 2019, he won the 2016–17 Rwanda Premier League with the club, after Rayon won 2–1 against Mukura Victory Sports and took an unassailable 13 point lead over rivals and former champions APR FC, with four matches to spare.

 At the end of the 2017–18 season, Nahimana joined Omani club Nizwa, and in January 2019 moved to Saudi club Al-Mujazzal on a 1-year deal.